 Get a good night’s sleep and don’t worry about it – show your potential employer the person that you truly are, and you’ll be likely to succeed.
-Remember – these people are professionals that deal with wannabe employees on a daily basis – if you try to lie or cheat, they will most likely catch on to you in mere seconds.
+Remember – these people are professionals that deal with wannabe employees daily – if you try to lie or cheat, they will most likely catch on to you in mere seconds.

 With such an increased need for Python programmers and developers, it wouldn’t be surprising if you went through hundreds of interviews with thousands of Python interview questions until you finally land that dream job – which can be a good thing!
 When you answer so many Python-related questions, you’ll become more and more relaxed and confident in your ability to succeed.
 Just remember, though – confident doesn’t equal cocky.